Sanna-s-LAB/Mendelian-randomization-Project/Grosso_et_al_2025/MR_analysis/README.md

    - MR-PRESSO (using for plots the functions modified from package *TwoSampleMR* and putted in the "***MR_PRESSO_plots.R***" script) all this results are saved in files in the same folder, named with the accession number of exposure and outcome
 3. ***run_proteins.sh*** is useful to run the R script ***MR_UKBB2023.R***.
 We made this different script for UKB-PPP proteins since having 1,472 proteins as the outcomes, we needed to make it faster.
 In addition, the bash script allows us to split the current analysis into 3 different servers and, if needed, restart it by skipping the analyses already done.
+4. functions.R and F_statistics.R are scripts useful to compute the F-statistics for our instrumental variables